blakeelias/tau2-bench/METHODOLOGICAL_ISSUE_REPORT.md

 > Before transferring, you should:
 > - Explain why the specific request cannot be fulfilled
 > - Ask if there are alternative solutions the user would accept
+> - Ask if there are other, unrelated requests the user might have
 > - Complete any other tasks the user has mentioned that ARE within policy
 > - Only transfer once you have helped with everything you possibly can"

 ### Option 2: Adjust Evaluation Criteria

 Accept that transfer is appropriate when the *primary* request cannot be satisfied, even if there are other tasks that could theoretically be completed.
 Adjust evaluations to not penalize transfers in multi-request scenarios.
+This motivates the "multiple valid outcomes" methodology I describe and implement below.

 ### Option 3: Separate Evaluation Dimensions